Sins, Lies and Angels

 Sins, Lies and Angels is the fifth album by Canadian country music singer Jason McCoy.
 "Old Chunk of Coal" is a cover of the John Anderson song "I'm Just an Old Chunk of Coal (But I'm Gonna Be a Diamond Someday)".

+Sins, Lies and Angels was nominated for Album of the Year at the 2004 Canadian Country Music Awards.
+It also won Album of the Year at the 2004 Ontario Country Music Awards.